lucasayb/www.lucasyamamoto.com.golang/_posts/2021-01-21-migrating-jekyll-blog-from-github-to-aws.md

 ---
+title: Migrating Jekyll Blog from GitHub to AWS
+date: 2021-01-21 15:53:42 -0300
+category: Development__#e74c3c
+description: Recently at CodeBy, we migrated our apps and deployments from Digital Ocean to AWS, thus benefiting from the wide range of services that Amazon Web Services offers.
+thumbnail: /assets/uploads/2021-01-21-migrando-blog-em-jekyll-do-github-para-aws-thumbnail.jpg
 redirect_from:
   - /devops/2020/05/23/migrating-jekyll-blog-from-github-to-aws.html
   - /devops/2021/01/21/migrating-jekyll-blog-from-github-to-aws.html
   - /migrando-blog-em-jekyll-do-github-para-aws
-title: "Migrating Jekyll Blog from GitHub to AWS"
-date: 2021-01-21 15:53:42 -0300
-category: DevOps
-thumbnail: /assets/uploads/2021-01-21-migrando-blog-em-jekyll-do-github-para-aws-thumbnail.jpg
-description: Recently at CodeBy, we migrated our apps and deployments from Digital Ocean to AWS, thus benefiting from the wide range of services that Amazon Web Services offers.
 color: "#9b59b6"
 ---
 I've been a while without posting on my blog, but as I'm seeking AWS certification, and decided to use AWS wherever I can, including my blog!

 Today, I want to migrate my Jekyll blog to AWS, more specifically, to S3.